acquia/blt/readme/updating-blt.md

             "merge-scripts": true
         },

 This merges `require`, `require-dev`, `autoload`, `autoload-dev`, `scripts`, and `extra` from BLT's own vendored files.
-These the merged includes are split into two group: required and suggested.
+These the merged includes are split into two groups: required and suggested.
 You may remove the suggested packages by deleting the `vendor/acquia/blt/composer.suggested.json` line from your composer.json.

+You may also override the value for any key by defining a different value for the same key in your root composer.json.

 ## Updating from a non-Composer-managed (very old) version